What Is a Tax-Deferred Investment Account?

 Tax-deferred savings occurs when you use a specially designated account, or investment option, that does not require you to claim the investment income earned inside of the account every year on your tax return.

-Instead, you get to defer this investment income until you choose to take a withdrawal from the tax-deferred savings account or until you cash in the investment.
+Instead, you get to defer paying taxes on this investment income until you take a withdrawal from the tax-deferred savings account or until you cash in the investment.

-The idea is to put time on your side, allowing years of investment income to compound, without having to pay tax on it.
+The idea is to put time on your side, allowing years of investment savings and income to compound, without having to pay tax on it.

 You can accumulate tax-deferred savings in several ways:

-- Fund tax-deferred accounts like an IRA or employer-sponsored retirement plan (such as a 401(k), 457 or 403(b) plan).
-Inside these accounts, you can purchase various different types of investments.
+- Fund tax-deferred accounts like an IRA or employer-sponsored retirement plan such as a 401(k), 457 or 403(b) plan.
+Inside these accounts, you can purchase various types of investments.

 - Put money in a tax-deferred annuity which is an insurance contract that allows you to accumulate tax-deferred savings.
-Tax-deferred annuities can be fixed, which offer a guaranteed rate, or variable, where it allows you to choose from a variety of investments.
+Tax-deferred annuities can be fixed, offering a guaranteed rate, or variable, allowing you to choose from a variety of investments with different return scenarios.

 - Accumulate money inside a whole life insurance policy, or fund Roth IRAs, Health Savings Accounts, or by using certain types of government bonds such as Series EE Bonds or I-Bonds.